alleyinteractive/create-wordpress-plugin/README.md

 <!--delete-->
 ---
 This is a skeleton Wordpress plugin that can scaffold a WordPress plugin.
-Things may appear broken but that is because this is a skeleton for your future project!
 This template includes a base plugin file, autoloaded PHP files, unit tests powered by [Mantle](https://mantle.alley.co/), and Continuous Integration [via GitHub Actions](.github/workflows).
 Actions are configured to test the plugin and and also build it for release.
 A `main-built` branch and `v0.1.0-built` tags will be created with all dependencies included for use when submoduling a plugin.

 Follow these steps to get started: